Name of Toronto: History

 The word Toronto was recorded with various spellings in French and English, including Tarento, Tarontha, Taronto, Toranto, Torento, Toronto, and Toronton.
-Taronto referred to "The Narrows", a channel of water through which Lake Simcoe discharges into Lake Couchiching.
+The most frequent early spelling, Taronto, referred to "The Narrows", a channel of water through which Lake Simcoe discharges into Lake Couchiching at what is now the city of Orillia.
 This narrows was called tkaronto by the Mohawk, meaning "where there are trees standing in the water," and was recorded as early as 1615 by Samuel de Champlain.
 Today, the area is partially surrounded by trees along the water's edge with the rest with marinas and location of the historic Mnjikaning Fish Weirs.

 Prior to the Iroquois inhabitation of the Toronto region, the Wyandot (Huron) people inhabited the region, later moving north to the area around Lake Huron and Georgian Bay.
 The word toronto, meaning 'plenty', appeared in a French lexicon of the Wyandot language in 1632.
 Toronto, however, did not appear on any map of the region before 1650.
 After 1650, and the destruction of Fort Sainte Marie, the Hurons left the region.

 A 1675 map in French, by Pierre Raffeix, referred to Lake Simcoe as Lac Taronto, and the name Tarontos Lac appeared on a 1678 map of New France by cartographer Jean-Baptiste-Louis Franquelin.
 In 1680, it appeared as Lac de Taronto on a map created by French court official Abbé Claude Bernou.

 By 1686, Passage de Taronto referred to a canoe route tracking what is now the Humber River.
 The river became known as Rivière Taronto as the canoe route became more popular with French explorers, and by the 1750s, a fort to the east of the delta on Lake Ontario was named Fort Toronto by the French.
 Rivière Taronto was renamed to Humber River by Simcoe.
 The change of spelling from Taronto to Toronto is thought to originate on a 1695 map by Italian cartographer Vincenzo Coronelli.

 During his travels in Upper Canada in 1796, Isaac Weld wrote about Simcoe's policy of assigning English names to locations in Upper Canada.
 He opposed the renaming scheme, stating:

 The name has also sometimes been identified with Tarantou, a village marked on a 1656 map of New France by Nicolas Sanson.
 However, the location on this map is east of Lake Nipissing and northwest of Montreal in what is now Quebec.